ethannicholas/Frost/docs/gettingStarted.md

     $ make -j

-(**Note:** if you encounter any errors with locating or linking to ICU, set the ICU_DIR environment variable to the directory containing the ICU `include` and `lib` directories and re-run cmake.)
+(**Note:** if you encounter any errors with locating or linking to LLVM or ICU, set the LLVM_DIR or ICU_DIR environment variable to the appropriate installation directory and re-run cmake.)

 This will create the `frostc` compiler in the build directory.
 You can run Frost's tests to ensure that it is functioning correctly: